leilaabdel/optic-nerve-regen/README.md

 ![png](imgs/cover-diff-img.png)

 The main notebook for generating this figure can be found in the `notebooks` folder.
 Just click the `Run in Colab` Button and have fun 😄.

+Make sure to just change the root and change the file names to match your images.